LynNor1/PaintByNumber_OCR/README.md

 Following the directions, navigate through the various options using the "j" and "k" keys (or your scroll wheel) for moving down and up through the options.
 Options can be turned on and off by hitting the space bar or edited by hitting Enter.
 Press "t" to enter Advanced Mode.
 Advanced Mode was necessary to be able to configure some of the more obscure settings for Java.
 Be sure to set the Java environment variables noted on the webpage.
 After you have chosen your settings, type "c" to configure.

 David Delabassée has a list of suggested modules to omit for a faster build and for just getting started.
 I did try building the image codecs and calib3d, but was not able to get it to actually build, having run into some kind of problem with building zlib.
 If I use only the basics of OpenCV, I can get the whole thing to build.
 But anything requiring zlib is a problem.
-I have finished debugging this issue.
+I have not finished debugging this issue.

 When you have finished setting up your options, press "g" to generate the Makefile.